What is distracted driving?

 Which age group has the highest number of accidents attributed to distracted driving?

-Drivers who are 15-20 years old have the highest number of fatal distracted driving accidents, according to NHTSA.
-Additionally, the National Safety Council reports that drivers aged 16-24 have the highest reported use of handheld cellphones, a significant factor in distracted driving.
+Drivers aged 15-20 have the highest number of fatal distracted driving accidents, according to the NHTSA.
+Drivers aged 16-24 also have the highest reported use of handheld cellphones, a significant factor in distracted driving, according to the National Safety Council.

 How much is a distracted driving ticket?